-"Original issue discount" ("OID") is the excess of the sum of all amounts payable at the stated maturity of a 2025A Building Bond or 2025 Combined Purpose Bond (excluding certain "qualified stated interest" that is unconditionally payable at least annually at prescribed rates) over the issue price of that maturity.
-In general, the "issue price" of a maturity (a bond with the same maturity date, interest rate, and credit terms) means the first price at which at least 10 percent of such maturity was sold to the public, i.e., a purchaser who is not, directly or indirectly, a signatory to a written contract to participate in the initial sale of the 2025A Building Bonds or 2025 Combined Purpose Bonds.
-In general, the issue price for each maturity of 2025A Building Bonds or 2025 Combined Purpose Bonds is expected to be the initial public offering price set forth on the inside cover page of the Official Statement.
-Bond Counsel further is of the opinion that, for any 2025A Building Bonds or 2025 Combined Purpose Bonds having OID (a "Discount Bond"), OID that has accrued and is properly allocable to the owners of the Discount Bonds under Section 1288 of the Code is excludable from gross income for federal income tax purposes to the same extent as other interest on the 2025A Building Bonds and 2025 Combined Purpose Bonds.
+"Original issue discount" ("OID") is the excess of the sum of all amounts payable at the stated maturity of a 2025 Combined Purpose Bond (excluding certain "qualified stated interest" that is unconditionally payable at least annually at prescribed rates) over the issue price of that maturity.
+In general, the "issue price" of a maturity (a bond with the same maturity date, interest rate, and credit terms) means the first price at which at least 10 percent of such maturity was sold to the public, i.e., a purchaser who is not, directly or indirectly, a signatory to a written contract to participate in the initial sale of the 2025 Combined Purpose Bonds.
+In general, the issue price for each maturity of 2025 Combined Purpose Bonds is expected to be the initial public offering price set forth on the cover page of the Official Statement.
+Bond Counsel further is of the opinion that, for any 2025 Combined Purpose Bonds having OID (a "Discount Bond"), OID that has accrued and is properly allocable to the owners of the Discount Bonds under Section 1288 of the Code is excludable from gross income for federal income tax purposes to the same extent as other interest on the 2025 Combined Purpose Bonds.

 In general, under Section 1288 of the Code, OID on a Discount Bond accrues under a constant yield method, based on periodic compounding of interest over prescribed accrual periods using a compounding rate determined by reference to the yield on that Discount Bond.
-An owner's adjusted basis in a Discount Bond is increased by accrued OID for purposes of determining gain or loss on sale, exchange, or other disposition of such 2025A Building Bond or 2025 Combined Purpose Bond.
+An owner's adjusted basis in a Discount Bond is increased by accrued OID for purposes of determining gain or loss on sale, exchange, or other disposition of such 2025 Combined Purpose Bond.
 Accrued OID may be taken into account as an increase in the amount of tax-exempt income received or deemed to have been received for purposes of determining various other tax consequences of owning a Discount Bond even though there will not be a corresponding cash payment.